BlWasp/switchRole/README.md

 Usage
 -----

 After the installation you will find a file called capabilityRole.conf in the /etc/security directory.
 You should configure this file in order to define the set of roles and assign them to users or group of users on your system.
+Once configuration is done, a user can assume a role using the ‘sr’ tool  that is installed with our package.

 **assume Roles**

-Once configuration is done, a user can assume a role using the ‘sr’ tool  that is installed with our package.
-In your shell type for example :
+ The role root is defined by default with the list of all privileges.
+To assume the role Root, type in your shell the following command :

-`sr -r role1`
+`sr -r root`

 After that a new shell is openned.
 This shell contains the capabilities of the role that has been taken by the user.
 You can verify by reading the capabilities of your shell (cat /proc/$$/status).
 When you make an exit() you retrun to your initial shell without any privilege.

+Of course, other roles can be defined by modifying the capabilityRole.conf, you can also limit the utilisation of some roles to certain programs.
+In this case, you can assume a role for executing one program by adding the "-c" option.
+For example:

+`sr -r role1 -c /bin/tcpdump`

 **No Root mode**